- B.S., University of Delaware, 1999

-Dr. Ramsey is an Associate Professor of the Mathematics and Computer Science Department.
+Shaun Ramsey is an Associate Professor and Chair of the Mathematics and Computer Science Department.
 He earned his undergraduate degree in Computer Science with a concentration in Chemical Engineering at the University of Delaware in 1999, followed by his doctoral degree in Computer Science at the University of Utah in 2004.

-Dr. Ramsey immediately joined the faculty at Washington College in 2004 and since then has taught over 14 unique courses in both mathematics and computer science.
-Dr. Ramsey loves all of his courses, but some of his favorite courses to teach include Computer Graphics, GUI and Mobile Development, Operating Systems, and Theory of Computation.
+Dr. Ramsey immediately joined the faculty at Washington College in 2004 and since then has taught many different courses in both mathematics and computer science.
+Dr. Ramsey loves his courses, but some of his favorite courses to teach include Computer Graphics, GUI and Mobile Development, Introduction to Game Design, Operating Systems and Theory of Computation.